-- (1) An amount that a person derives from a business is income of the person.
-Exclusion - (2) Subsection (1) does not apply to an amount that is of a capital nature. - 20.
+- (2) Subsection (1) does not apply to an amount that is of a capital nature. - 21.
 An amount will be income where it is "derived" from a business.
-The following discussion applies where: - a taxpayer is carrying on a business; - the amounts in question are received in the ordinary course of that business; - the amounts are not capital in nature; and - no specific timing regime applies to deem derivation to be at a particular time. - 21.
-Case law has established two main methods of recognising income for tax purposes: the cash or receipts method, and the accruals or earnings method.
+The following discussion applies where: - a taxpayer is carrying on a business; - the amounts in question are received in the ordinary course of that business;

+- the amounts are not capital in nature; and - no specific timing regime applies to deem derivation to be at a particular time. - 22.
+Case law has established two main methods of recognising income for tax purposes: the cash or receipts method and the accruals or earnings method.
 The accruals method is generally the most appropriate one for calculating business income.
-This usually requires the realisation of income on the basis of ordinary commercial principles (unless a more specific provision of the Act applies). - 22.
-It is possible that derivation could occur on receipt or at some point following receipt, or that derivation never occurs.
-Determining the correct point in time requires consideration of the case law on the meaning of derivation. - 23.
+This usually requires the realisation of income on the basis of ordinary commercial principles (unless a more specific provision of the Act applies). - 23.
+It is possible that derivation could occur on receipt or at some point following receipt or that derivation might never occur.
+Determining the correct point in time requires consideration of the case law on the meaning of derivation. - 24.
 The leading case in this area is Arthur Murray (NSW) Pty Ltd v FCT (1965) 114 CLR 314.
-In Arthur Murray the taxpayer carried on a business of giving dancing lessons.
+In Arthur Murray, the taxpayer carried on a business of giving dancing lessons.
 Courses of tuition were available for 5, 15 or 30 hours of private tuition to be taken within a year.
 Some students contracted for 1,200 hours of tuition to be taken at any time during the student's lifetime.
 Payment for a course of lessons was often made in advance.
 The students were given no contractual right to a refund (the terms of the contract prohibited it).
 However, refunds were sometimes given.
 The taxpayer argued that fees received in advance of tuition were not taxable income at the time of receipt.
 The court agreed, finding (at 318) as follows: